microsoft/FHIRPower/README.md

 **Enhance physician efficiency**.
 The PowerApps application with FHIR for doctors is an indispensable tool when it comes to orchestrating massive patient datasets, optimizing communication, and making their job less stressful with minimum paperwork.
 It helps get more reliable results and insights faster that might be needed for further patient treatment.

 **Improve patient experience**.
-The PowerApps application with FHIR for patients ensures all their medical data is secure, while enabling patients to access to their health data using user-friendly interface.
+The PowerApps application with FHIR for patients ensures all their medical data is secure, while enabling patients access to their health data using user-friendly interface.

 ## Architecture
 <center><img src="images//fhirpower-architecture.png" width="650"></center>